kimkj2017/NCBIGeneAnnotationComparison/README.txt

 * Felis catus: `GCF_000181335.2_Felis_catus_8.0_genomic.gff`
 * Panthera tigris: `GCF_000464555.1_PanTig1.0_genomic.gff`

+## Files included

+The package includes the following files.

+* `index.php`: The main page which will be shown.
+* `overview.pl`: Perl CGI code which produces web interfaces that show summary differences between two annotations.
+* `process.pl`: Perl CGI which accepts the query data, communicates with the database, and returns the query result.
+* `css`: Bootstrap CSS stylesheet files are contained.
+* `js`: Bootstrap JavaScript and jQuery library files are contained.
+* `GFFparser.pm`: Perl Class script which parses the given GFF files.
+* `GFFparser.pl`: Perl script which imports `GFFparser.pm` so that the users can work with that file.
+* `dbtest.pl`: Perl script which dumps all the data inside the target database.

+## Using Parser

+You must have Perl iterpreter installed in your machine.
+Follow these instructions.

+1. Prepare the NCBI formatted GFF files mentioned above (at the Intro paragraph).

+2. Call the following code.

+`perl GFFparser.pl --.gff`

+3. After finished the command above, you will get `--.gff.parsed` file produced.

+4. If you want to inflate the parsed data into the database, call `perl dbtest.pl` and the parsed `--.gff.parsed` data file.

 ## Instructions

 The website is deployed in the either one of the following link.